Introduction: How to Make a Nucleus Honeybee Colony (and Prevent Established Hives From Swarming)

 The next best way is to take a few frames from the mother hive and shake them into your nuc.
 Close the lid quickly, jam steel wool or a fine weave hardware cloth in the entrance to keep everyone inside.
 If you can move the nuc a few miles away then the bees will reorient themselves and not return to the mother hive.
 If you have to keep the nuc in your apiary, then keep that jam in place and trap the bees inside for a day before letting them out.
 (If you do this, be sure and shade your nuc if that day will be hot, since they won't be able to cool themselves!)
 It doesn't always work well, so I also hang a towel over the entrance so that they really have to work to get out, and this will help to encourage them to reorient as well.

 You'll want to check back regularly to determine whether you have a new queen, assess whether they'll need supplemental feeding, and check if they are building up their population.
+Once the nuc is established and the queen is laying well, the nuc may need to be moved into a full-sized hive, especially if you have a strong nectar flow.
+5-frame nucs will swarm if they become overcrowded.

 Now, for the synopsis on the next page...